This authentic Baba Ganoush recipe is a smoky Middle Eastern eggplant dip made with charred eggplant, tahini, lemon juice, and olive oil.

 - In a medium bowl, whisk together the tahini, lemon juice, olive oil, salt, pepper, and garlic.

-- Finely chop the eggplant, stir it into the tahini mixture, and season with more salt to taste.
+- Finely chop the eggplant or blend in a small blender or food processor, stir it into the tahini mixture, and season with more salt to taste.